demmy-tee/My-new-portfolio/README.md

-This project is about my portfolio
+This is my first portfolio